Ripulvig18/Ad-Hoc-Analysis/README.md

 Ad-hoc-report.pbix: Folder containing Power BI files with data visualizations.

-ATLIQ HARDWARES.pptx: PowerPoint file showcasing insights and recommendations.
+ATLIQ HARDWARES.pptx: PowerPoint file showcasing insights.

 How to Use